-A poll shows that 40% of people ages 18-34 believe investing takes a lot of money, which they don’t feel they have.
-Small-change investment applications like Acorns, Stash, and Moneybox – apps which invest your money in small increments – provide people with alternative platforms through which to break into the stock market.
+While in the past, 40% of people 18-34-year-olds felt like they didn’t have enough money to start investing, times and attitudes have changed.
+Despite the pandemic – or maybe because of it – 75% of millennials and Gen-Zers now feel like they are ready to invest.
+Small-change investment apps like Acorns, Stash, Robinhood and Moneybox, among others, each of which invests your money in small increments, provide people with alternative platforms through which to break into the stock market.
 Are these apps the future of investing, or is there reason to avoid them and stick with a broker?

 Here are three reasons to take a chance on small-change investment apps, and three reasons why they aren’t worth your time.